NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/CIPDeepLearningLungSegmentation/README.md

 ## Progress and Next Steps

+1. The core infrastructure was integrated in the CIP library
-1. Full pipeline was run successfully
+1. Full pipeline of lung segmentation was run successfully in Slicer
 1. The model needs more work

 # Illustrations